Shuh3b/MvxExpandableRecyclerView/README.md

 			ItemSwipeLeft RemovePersonCommand;"/>
 ```

-__Important:__ MvxExpandableRecyclerView will require you to bind an `ObservableCollection<ITaskItem>` to `ItemsSource` and will need to have your custom `MvxTemplateSelector` for it to display your headers and items correctly.
+__Important:__ MvxExpandableRecyclerView will require you to bind an `MvxObservableCollection<ITaskItem>` to `ItemsSource` and will need to have your custom `MvxTemplateSelector` for it to display your headers and items correctly.

 For more information, MvvmCross provides documentation for [MvxTemplateSelector](https://www.mvvmcross.com/documentation/platform/android/android-recyclerview#using-an-item-template-selector).
 If you want to display complex objects for both/either headers and/or items, it is **strongly recommended to use `MvxTemplateSelector`** to show different types of views.